Rosetta Stone Review: The Truth People Hide About This App

 I've tested this myself.
 When using Rosetta Stone, I found myself constantly wanting to ask "Why?"
 Why is this word order different?
 Why does this ending change?

-The program offers no explanations, expecting you to figure it out on your own.
+The language learning program offers no explanations, expecting you to figure it out on your own.
 It's frustrating and, frankly, inefficient.

 Don't get me wrong—immersion can be a powerful tool in language learning.
 But it needs to be real immersion, coupled with structured instruction that takes advantage of your adult cognitive abilities.
 Rosetta Stone's "immersion" is a pale imitation that fails to leverage your full learning potential.